bgermann/cforms2/readme.txt

 = Does cformsII expose an API? =

 cformsII can be extended via WordPress actions and filters.
 You find their 'cforms2_' prefixed names and inline documentation at the apply_filters and do_action calls.
+Additionally there is one API function that you can call directly: insert_cform.
+Please have a look at its PHPDoc.
 Older cformsII versions had an API called my-functions, but that is removed as of version 14.14.

 = Can I use cformsII with Content Security Policy enabled? =